 Named the second-best coffee roasters in the country, the coffee here is certainly something out of the ordinary.
 According to the coffee judges, "Stumptown can legitimately claim a degree of authorship over the current specialty coffee zeitgeist."

 With so many specialty coffee shops, that's quite a claim!
 Stumptown's people go to the source of the coffee on the hilltops of Ethiopia to make sure they're serving you the best beans at their espresso bar.

 If you're in New York, ensure that you don't miss out on tasting coffee from one of the best coffee shops in New York.

 Best Cafes NYC has to Offer!

 Drinking cups of coffee and sitting around in the best cafes have long been the preferred pass times of New Yorkers.
 If you find yourself in the Big Apple, you should definitely sample the experience for yourself.

 Don't simply search Google for "cafes near me."
 Sometimes, you need to travel further afield for the goods.
-You'll thank yourself later when you are sat sipping coffee in one these legendary cafe haunts.
+You'll thank yourself later when you are sat sipping some of the best coffee in one of these legendary cafe haunts.

 Welcome to LuggageGuru!

 My name is Daniel and I am a full-time world traveler and constantly on the move.